Sinkhorn Divergences for Unbalanced Optimal Transport: Properties of entropic unbalanced optimal transport functionals

-We now present some properties of the Sinkhorn divergence that shed some light on its geometric behaviour and are required to prove our positivity results.
-Notably, we provide two lower bounds of $\Sb$: the first one is a generalization of the Hausdorff divergence bound of~\cite{feydy2018interpolating}; the second bound involves a kernel norm and highlights a connection between entropized OT and Reproducing Kernel Hilbert Spaces (RKHS).
+We present properties of $\Sb$ which are key to prove the main Theorems~\ref{thm-sink-unb} and~\ref{thm-sink-weak-cv}.
+We provide two bounds.
+The first one involves $\Hb$ and extends~\cite{feydy2018interpolating}.
+The second is new and involves a kernel norm, thus hilighting the connection between entropic OT and Reproducing Kernel Hilbert Spaces (RKHS).

-We note that the first bound is sharp when measures are Diracs, while the second bound is not and saturates when the measures' supports are far away from each other.
-In this sense, Proposition~\ref{prop-Seps-ineq-bregman} can be interpreted as a geometric, ``global'' bound whereas the result of Proposition~\ref{prop-Seps-ineq-norm} is purely local and related to the smoothing introduced by entropic regularization.

 \begin{proposition}[The Sinkhorn divergence is bounded from below by a ``soft'' Hausdorff divergence] Under Assumptions~\ref{as:1} and \ref{as:2}, for any $(\al,\be)\in\Mmpp(\Xx)$, one has